 - Full of antioxidants and phytonutrients and are famous for the phytonutrient carotenoid which supports eye health.

-- 1 cup of chopped carrots provides: 3.6 grams of fiber and 427% of your Daily Value of vitamin A!
+- 1 cup of chopped carrots provides: 3.6 grams of fiber and speed dating 65 427% of your Daily Value of vitamin A!

 Health foodie tip: love ranch?
 They now make yogurt ranch packets that you can mix into your plain greek yogurt.
 A healthful alternative to regular ranch.